barn2plugins/posts-data-table/readme.txt

 Bear in mind that the plugin might still override your column width if there isn't enough room for the data it contains, or the rest of the columns in the table.

 = Does it work on mobiles/tablets? =
 Yes, the table will automatically adapt to fit different screen sizes.
 If your table has too many columns to fit on smaller screens then a '+' icon will appear alongside each post, allowing you to click to view the hidden columns.

 = When I click to the next page on my posts list, I can't see the top of the table = This is probably because you have a sticky header (your header sticks to the top of the screen when you scroll down).
 This means it's covering the top of your posts table.
 You can add a 'scroll offset' to push the table down to prevent this from happening.
 For example, if your sticky header is 50 pixels high then use `[posts_data_table scroll_offset="50"]`

 = How do I use the posts table with WPML? =
 If you have a multilingual site using WPML then the plugin will display your posts in the correct language automatically.

 = Can you customize the plugin for me? =
 We have developed this free plugin to be flexible and easy to configure so that it will be suitable for many different websites.
-If you would like us to modify the plugin to suit your exact requirements, please [contact us](https://barn2.co.uk/contact-a-wordpress-designer/) with the details and we'll be happy to provide a quote.
+If you would like to modify the plugin to suit your exact requirements, we would recommend [Codeable](https://barn2.co.uk/go/codeable).

 == Screenshots ==